 There is some dispute over who originally came up with the idea of mixing water and flour to create noodles.
 The Arabs claim to have been the first to use dried pasta, as a means of preserving flour during their forays across the desert.
-But regardless of their origin, we do know that the Chinese have been feasting on noodles for approximately 2000 years since the Han dynasty (206 BC - 220 AD).
-In fact, some experts believe that the Italians got their first taste of pasta when Marco Polo returned home from his long trek across China with a host of exotic food items, including noodles.
+But regardless of their origin, we do know that the Chinese have been feasting on noodles for approximately 2000 years, since the Han dynasty (206 BC - 220 AD).
+In fact, some experts believe that the Italians got their first taste of pasta when Marco Polo returned home from his long trek across China with a host of unusual food items, including noodles.

-Like Italian pasta, Asian noodles vary in width - they can be thick as coffee stir sticks or thin as toothpicks.
+Like Italian pasta, Asian noodles vary in width, from as thick as coffee stir sticks to as thin as toothpicks.
 When it comes to length, however, they are usually served long and uncut.
-This is because long noodles symbolize a long life in Chinese tradition.
+This is because in Chinese tradition, long noodles symbolize the prospect of a long life.
+Noodles are commonly served at birthday celebrations and fresh noodles are regularly placed at gravesites.

 Types of Noodles

-Depending on the remaining ingredients, wheat noodles can be white or yellow, thin as spaghetti or thick as fettucine, stiff or extremely elastic.
+Chinese noodles, known collectively as mien, fall into three main categories.
+The most common are wheat flour noodles, which can be made with or without eggs.
+Depending on the remaining ingredients, wheat noodles can be white or yellow, thin as spaghetti or thick as Fettucine, stiff or extremely elastic.

 Made from rice flour, water, and salt, rice noodles can also be thick or very thin, the latter almost resembling long strings of coconut.
 The same is true of rice sticks.
-There are also rice paper wrappers which come in either circular or triangular shape.
+There are also rice paper wrappers that come in either circular or triangular shape.

 In China, making "hand-pulled" noodles is an art involving holding the stretched out paste in both hands and whirling it around several times.
 Then the paste is laid out on a board and folded and refolded repeatedly.
 Eventually, the paste is transformed into long, thin, noodles.
-While in China it is still possible to watch vendors make hand-pulled noodles, today most noodles are made by machine.
+While in China it is still possible to watch vendors make hand-pulled noodles, today most noodles are made by machines.

 How to Enjoy Noodles

-Actually, the difference between the two lies not in the type of noodles used, but in the way the two dishes are prepared.
+Chow mein and lo mein are two traditional dishes in which noodles shine.
+The difference between the two lies not in the type of noodles used, but in the way the two dishes are prepared.
 In the case of chow mein, the ingredients are stir-fried and then served over noodles that have been prepared separately.
 By contrast, lo mein involves tossing boiled noodles in the wok and mixing them with other ingredients during the final stages of cooking.
 This allows the noodles to pick up more of the sauce flavor.